-- Write a story about a butterfly that needed to earn the colors on her wings.
+- Write a story about a butterfly who needed to earn the colors on her wings.
 What did she have to do to get her colors?
 Which colors did she choose once she accomplished her goal?

 - The character in your story has to stay the same age for the rest of time.
 What age is your character?
 What challenges arise from being stuck at the same stage?

 - Two birds set out on a grand adventure together one day.
-Write about where they go, what they see and what they do along the way.
+Write about where they go, what they see, and what they do along the way.

 - It all started with a magical pen…

-- The snow was falling all around, and the world looked like a snow globe.
+- The snow was falling all around and the world looked like a snow globe.
 There was only one problem.
 It was June…

 - Write a story about a princess who was trapped in a castle that was guarded by a dragon.
 But instead of a daring prince coming to save the day, the princess uses the tools and resources inside the castle to rescue herself.
 Tell about what she does to overcome her challenge.

 - For one day, the character in your story gets to make all of the rules.
-Write about the changes your character would make, and the consequences that result from his or her choices.
+Write about the changes your character would make and the consequences that result from his or her choices.

 - Write a story about a character who is the same age as you are, but living life 100 years in the future.

-- Imagine that your main character is a chef in a very busy kitchen, and they are preparing the most important meal of their life.
+- Imagine that your main character is a chef in a very busy kitchen and they are preparing the most important meal of their life.
 Who are they making the meal for?
 What do they decide to cook?
 How does their exciting day go?

 - Write a story from the perspective of a camera.

 - A grandma arrives to pick her grandkids up for the weekend.
-The children think they are heading to grandma’s house for the night, but she has other plans.
+The children think they are heading to Grandma’s house for the night, but she has other plans.
 She is going to take them on a grand adventure…

 - The character in your story has to make a choice.
-They can either walk into the blue door, or the red door.
+They can either walk into the blue door or the red door.
 Each door leads to a different destination…

 - The main character in your story is your favorite superhero.
 Write a story about what they have to do in order to save the day.

 - Write a story from the perspective of a dinosaur.
-Describe the setting in detail, and talk about what life is like for your particular dinosaur.
+Describe the setting in detail and talk about what life is like for your particular dinosaur.